Wall Street Stocks Slide As Rate Cut Hopes Diminish - UrduPoint

 Oil and cryptocurrency bitcoin fell on profit taking after making strong gains earlier in the week.

-The shares gained on expectations that Europe's stuttering growth might enable the ECB to start cutting interest rates this summer, even if the Fed doesn't.
+The shares gained on expectations that Europe's stuttering growth might enable the European Central Bank to start cutting interest rates this summer, even if the US Fed does not.

+"Recent inflation prints and economic data have added to the cautious outlook," he added.

+But a potential ECB shift to earlier rate cuts seems to have lit a fresh fire under European stocks, Beauchamp said.

-Jack Allen-Reynolds, deputy chief eurozone economist at Capital Economics, said "the ECB doesn't need to wait for the Fed," and added that the Norwegian and Swiss central banks could cut rates in the coming weeks.
+Jack Allen-Reynolds, deputy chief eurozone economist at Capital Economics, said the Norwegian and Swiss central banks could also cut rates in the coming weeks.

-Even if neither country uses the euro, their moves would underscore that European monetary policy doesn't necessarily have to take its cue from the Fed.
+Even if neither country uses the euro, their moves would underscore that European monetary policy does not have to take its cue from the Fed.

-Meanwhile in the US, a sharper-than-expected jump in US wholesale prices sent US shares lower Thursday and those inflation concerns carried over into Friday.
+In the United States, a sharper-than-expected jump in wholesale price data had sent US shares lower Thursday, with those inflation concerns carrying over into Friday.

-All three main Wall Street indexes were lower at midday Friday, with the tech-heavy Nasdaq down more than one percent.
-For the week, shares were little changed.
+All three main Wall Street indices retreated Friday, with the tech-heavy Nasdaq down 1.0 percent.

 "This week's inflation data reinforced ideas that the Federal Reserve could take longer to cut rates, and also raised concerns about the impact of both inflation and extended high borrowing costs on the economy," said Charles Schwab analyst Joe Mazzola.

-Eyes next week turn to the Fed's latest Federal Open Market Committee (FOMC) meeting.
+Eyes next week turn to the Fed's two-day policy meeting, which will culminate in their next rate decision.

-Thursday's surprisingly large bump in February's US producer price index followed faster-than-expected consumer prices earlier in the week and overshadowed separate figures pointing to a slowdown in retail sales.
+Thursday's surprisingly large bump in February's US producer price index followed hotter than expected consumer inflation earlier in the week.

-While Fed officials are not expected to move on rates next week, their post-meeting statement will be pored over for an idea of their thinking, with many -- including boss Jerome Powell -- having warned they will only cut when confident inflation is under control.
+While Fed officials are not expected to move on rates next Wednesday, their post-meeting statement will be scrutinized for hints of their thinking, with many -- including boss Jerome Powell -- having warned they will only cut when they're confident inflation is under control.

-"Fed policy makers are expected to keep rates unchanged but will issue fresh economic and rate projections for the first time since December," said Charles Schwab's Mazzola.

-London fell slighly Friday, but Vodafone shares rose almost 6 percent after the UK-based telecoms company sold its Italian unit to Swisscom for 8 billion Euros ($8.7 billion)
+London fell slightly Friday, but Vodafone shares rose almost six percent after the UK-based telecoms company sold its Italian unit to Swisscom for eight billion euros ($8.7 billion).

 "After bitcoin was hitting all-time highs almost on an hourly basis in recent days, investors have been profit-taking," said Nigel Green, head of financial advisory firm deVere Group.